vhub-team/native-db/functions/0xD7AE6C9C9C6AC54C.md

 # STATS::STAT_GET_FLOAT

 ## Summary
-Get the value of an Float stat.
+Get the value of an Float stat

 ## Parameters
 * **STATSENUM** keyHash